DandelionSprout/adfilt/.github/CONTRIBUTING.md

 * For normal domains like `example.org`: Write the domain as `||example.org^`
 * For multi-TLD domains like `example.*`: Write the domain as `||example.`
 * For entire TLDs like `org`: Write it as `||org^`
+* It is not yet decided what to do in the rare cases where an entry would work best if it *started* with a `*`.

 ### Other